wlenig/focusmonitor/README.md

 Build, then run `bin/main.exe`.
 In the future, portable builds will be provided.

 > [!WARNING]
 > FocusMonitor uses SetWindowsHookEx and loads an unsigned DLL into running processes.
-Both anti-cheats and anti-viruses do not take kindly to such behavior, so exercise caution with the already running processes on your computer.
+Neither anti-cheats nor anti-viruses take kindly to such behavior, so exercise caution with the already running processes on your computer.